-Preprocessing the data of scRNA-seq with omicverse¶
+Preprocessing the data of scRNA-seq with omicverse[CPU-GPU-mixed]¶

 The count table, a numeric matrix of genes × cells, is the basic input data structure in the analysis of single-cell RNA-sequencing data.
 A common preprocessing step is to adjust the counts for variable sampling efficiency and to transform them so that the variance is similar across the dynamic range.